Head of subject: Mr D Craven

-The department comprises of four specialist teachers covering the science disciplines of Biology, Chemistry and Physics, two full time technicians and one part time technician.
+The Department comprises of five specialist teachers covering the science disciplines of Biology, Chemistry and Physics, two part time technicians.

 There are six fully equipped laboratories, a nature pond and a garden.